alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 using and which ones aren't, because distributed evaluation across tasks and settings is really the only way we get confidence that a paper is actually useful.
 But if the incentives discourage adding more risk to research projects, where does that leave us?
-It is 100% certain that the existing pieces of machine learning can do something we think it can't, and the only blocker is that no one's figured out how the Lego blocks go together.
+It is incredibly certain that the existing pieces of machine learning can do something we think it can't, and the only blocker is that no one's tried the right combination of techniques.

 I wonder if the endgame is that research will turn into a two-class structure.
 One class of research will be bottom-up, studying well-known baselines, without